ashishjain-repo/CSE310_Sprint_One/terminal/Readme.md

 or run this command:-
 `pip install -r requirements.txt`

 Now since everything is setup make sure you have the database in your system, because this whole application runs only if the database exist.
+To have the database in your database you can use the script `inventory.sql` and that should create a database for you.
+To run the program use this command: `python main.py`